CodeFusionTech/CFSelect/README.md

 ## What about `dispatch`?

 There is a huge misconception in react community that dispatch is only available through using connect.
+However, if you know that you will never support server-sided rendering we recommend importing dispatch directly.

+We still recommend using action creators rather than using dispatch directly in your UI Component.

-However, we strongly believe importing dispatch is far better.
-If you still wish to use connect to have access to dispatch, please go ahead.
+If you need to support server-side rendering you will have to use connect to have access to dispatch, until we support optional withDispatch props.

 Before